EducationUniversity of South Carolina School of Law, Columbia, South Carolina

 - Major: Religion

-Michael Thurmond is an attorney at Butler, Wooten & Fryhofer, a nationally known civil trial practice firm that has four times set the record civil jury verdict in the State of Georgia and also obtained for its client the largest collected judgment in U.S. history.
+MICHAEL THURMOND is an attorney at Butler Wooten & Peak LLP, a nationally known civil trial practice firm that has four times set the record civil jury verdict in the State of Georgia and also obtained for its client the largest collected judgment in U.S. history.
 He has distinguished himself as an attorney, author, lecturer and public servant.

 Thurmond graduated with honors from Paine College with a bachelor's degree in philosophy and religion and later earned a juris doctorate from the University of South Carolina's School of Law.
 He also completed the Political Executives program at the John F. Kennedy School of Government at Harvard University.